-In order to help children with SEN, Beechwood adopts a graduated response that recognises there is a continuum of special educational needs and beings increasing specialist expertise to bear on the difficulties that a child may be experiencing.
+To help and support children with SEND, Beechwood adopts a graduated response that recognises there is a continuum of special educational needs and brings in increasing specialist expertise to bear on the difficulties that a child may be experiencing.
 The school will record the steps taken to meet the needs of the individual.
 The SENCO will have responsibility for ensuring that these records are kept up to date and available if needed.
+Pupils attending the SEMH Resource Base are identified by the Local Authority and are discussed in detail with the Headteacher and SENCO before a placement is offered.
+This ensures that all pupils are correctly placed in a setting which can meet their individual needs.
+Provision is made for children whose primary need is SEMH and who, with the correct targeted support, will be able to integrate back into mainstream education.
+Plans for these children will be written in line with the targets of their EHCP.